mozilla/telemetry-next-node/README.md

 Telemetry.js v2 for Node
 ========================

-The `telemetry-js-node` module loads `telemetry.js` from `https://anthony-zhang.me/telemetry-dashboard/v2/telemetry.js` and make the functions available in node.js, so that telemetry dashboard aggregates can be analyzed server-side.
+The `telemetry-next-node` module loads `telemetry.js` from `https://anthony-zhang.me/telemetry-dashboard/v2/telemetry.js` and make the functions available in node.js, so that telemetry dashboard aggregates can be analyzed server-side.

 **Warning**, this module downloads and **loads Javascript code** from `https://anthony-zhang.me/telemetry-dashboard/v2/telemetry.js` via HTTPS.
 If security is very important, run this inside an isolated environment such as a Docker container.